Calcium Supplements For Vegans (2022 List)

 They include:

-• Vitamin D: aids in the absorption of calcium (3)
+- Vitamin D: aids in the calcium absorption (3)

 Because we are all unique and have different medical histories, talk to your doctor about your individual needs.